chuckhoupt/jekyll-apple-help/README.md

 When recently helping develop [Xynk], I wanted to make some how-to documentation available through Apple's help system.
 Should be some simple HTML, right?
 Well, as [Apple Help veterans](http://alastairs-place.net/blog/2015/01/14/apple-help-in-2015/) know, the help developer documentation is byzantine and the tools are idiosyncratic.
 How to simplify help for the indie developer?

-Fundimentally, Mac OS X's Apple Help Books are static web sites and Jekyll is an excellent static site generator, so the two fit naturally.
-In particular, Jekyll's recently added Collections feature is perfect for wrangling help topics.
+Fundimentally, Mac OS X's Apple Help Books are static web sites and [Jekyll] is an excellent static site generator, so the two fit naturally.
+In particular, Jekyll's recently added [Collections](http://jekyllrb.com/docs/collections/) feature is perfect for wrangling help topics.
 Add some layouts, plugins, and build-glue and you get Jekyll-Apple-Help.

 ## Features

+- Use Markdown to write help topics
+- Xcode integration
+- Automatic and flexible navigation menu
+- Automatic help index generation
+- Styled like Yosemite's help

 ## Requirements